 Customer service – From the beginning to the present

 The need for customer service has been felt by people ever since the very beginning of time.
 It might be hard to figure out a definite year or time when the customer services began.
 As soon as people buy something, there is an on-going need for finding out more about the product through the seller in order to have a cost-effective experience.

 Like mentioned earlier, there is no definite year that can tell us when the customer service first began.
 As soon as a person purchases something from the seller, there is a level of customer service experienced by the buyer.
 It is the duty of the person selling a product to answer any queries that the buyer may have.
 To sum up, the first customer service may have begun at the dawn of civilisation when trading items, buying and selling various items was first practised by the people.

-However, now with the advancement in technology, in person customer service has evolved quite dramatically as the sales representatives are trained to provide the customers with good and cost effective experience.
-(3)
+However, now with the advancement in technology, in-person customer service has evolved quite dramatically as the sales representatives are trained to provide the customers with a good and cost-effective experience.